aditya-222/git-data/README.md

 provides the output in json format with the repository data and the packages count sorted by the maximum number of occurences.

+Might sometimes give the Error " Http error 403 forbidden" due to the API access limit within a certain time period.